How to Dress Baby for Sleep. A Mom’s Guide to Dressing Your Baby for Sleep. Tips for Summer, Winter and In Between.

 When our daughter was a baby, we found a long-sleeved cotton onesie with a wearable sleeping bag was enough to keep her warm, but everyone’s situation is a bit different.

-These recommendations will change based on your own home, and whether or not you have central heating or drafty windows, as an example.
+Of course, recommendations on what to wear will change based on your own home, and whether or not you have central heating or drafty windows, as an example.

 When dressing your baby in layers, it’s a good idea to check on them regularly to make sure they don’t look or feel warm or sweaty.